 4. Shortlist solutions

-You’ll want to evaluate more than functional fit.
+But you’ll want to evaluate more than functional fit.
 Cost is certainly critical.
 Break down costs for a solution in terms of one-time cost to implement, and ongoing costs to support and maintain (net of expected benefits, of course).

 Market position is also important to consider.
 Is the solution provider a strong player in the market?
 You don’t necessarily want to be the largest customer because you take a risk if that provider goes under or cannot handle supporting such a large customer.
-Some people look at this differently, saying that being the largest customer gives you power, but we tend to see more problems than upside with these situations.
+Some people look at this differently, saying that being the largest customer gives you power.
+However, we tend to see more problems than upside with these situations.

 Implementation timelines should also be evaluated.
-You’ll want to assess the availability of resources, both from the solution provider as well as third party providers that could help you implement the solution.
+You’ll want to assess the availability of resources, both from the solution provider as well as third-party providers that could help you implement the solution.
 Look at the solution provider’s customer base.
-Is there a demonstrated record of successful implementations for companies similar to yours in terms of size, scale, and industry?
+Is there a demonstrated record of successful implementations for companies similar to yours in terms of size, scale and industry?
 Or are you an anomaly in their portfolio?